Seasonal Business Transition: From Lawn Care to Snow Removal

 The Financial Case for Year-Round Service

-- Equipment depreciation: Trucks and trailers sitting idle still lose value
+- Equipment depreciation: Trucks and trailers lose value sitting in the yard whether they're earning or not

 Planning Your Transition Timeline